-Mehmet Kilic and colleagues (2006) studied resting and exhaustion levels of thyroid hormones and total and free testosterone in professional wrestlers before and after Zn supplementation ((3 mg/kg/day) for 4 weeks).
+Mehmet Kilic and colleagues (2006) studied resting and exhaustion levels of thyroid hormones and total and free testosterone in professional wrestlers before and after Zn supplementation ((3 mg/kg/day) for four weeks).
 The study showed that exhaustion workout significantly diminished both thyroid hormones and testosterone activities, but 4-week zinc supplementation may prevent this inhibition in wrestlers.

 Zinc deficiency has also been associated with increased expression of estrogen receptors.
-The enzyme aromatase converts testosterone to estrogen and zinc decreases aromatase activity, so preventing the excessive conversion of testosterone to estrogen.
+The enzyme aromatase converts testosterone to estrogen, and zinc decreases aromatase activity, so preventing the excessive conversion of testosterone to estrogen.

 How much zinc can you take?

 The Recommended Dietary Allowances (RDAs) for zinc are 8 and 11 mg/day for women and men, respectively.
-For zinc labeling purposes 100% of the Daily Value is accepted to be 11 mg.
-The safe upper limit in the United States deemed to be 40 mg, in the European Union – 25 mg.
+For zinc labeling purposes, 100% of the Daily Value is accepted to be 11 mg.
+The safe upper limit in the United States is deemed to be 40 mg, and in the European Union – 25 mg.
 Please note that some companies make zinc tablets well above the recommended daily dosage.
 For instance, zinc 50 mg tablets of GNC.